 Love

 Are you single, lonely, and wishing you could find love with a romantic partner?
-Someone with whom you could hunker down during the remainder of the pandemic?
+Someone with whom you could hunker down?

-This has been such a time of isolation for singles, especially if you're a social person who likes to be around people often.
-Those feelings of loneliness are real, and very profound.
+The COVID-19 pandemic was such a time of isolation for singles, especially if you're a social person who likes to be around people often.
+Those feelings of loneliness are real and very profound.

-Even though it seems like there are roadblocks at every turn, you can definitely still find love despite the pandemic.
+Even though it seems like there are roadblocks at every turn, you can still find love.

 In fact, this time of national disaster might be a great time to find a silver lining — in the form of a new relationship.